What will we see in this post

-The more information you have, the easier it will be to design a complete, interesting, and attractive course syllabus to your students.
+The more information you have, the easier it will be to design a complete, interesting, and attractive course syllabus for your students.

-“Did you know?” explanations are a way to make your lessons more dynamic, call your students attention and show them that you really understand every minutia about what you’re teaching.
+“Did you know?” explanations are a way to make your lessons more dynamic, call your students’ attention and show them that you really understand every minutia of what you’re teaching.

 If you already know the content you’ll teach, it’s time to design your course syllabus and organize all the steps that need to be taken to put your online course on the Internet.

 1. Create your course’s value proposition